United States Immigration and Customs Enforcement: HSI Domestic Operations

-Intelligence-HSI
+HSI Office of Intelligence

-The Office of Intelligence is a subcomponent of HSI that employs a variety of special agents and Intelligence Research Specialists to facilitate HSI's tactical and strategic intelligence demands.
-Collectively, these intelligence professionals collect, analyze, and disseminate intelligence for use by the operational elements of DHS.
+The Office of Intelligence employs a variety of special agents and intelligence research specialists to facilitate HSI's tactical and strategic intelligence demands.
+They collect, analyze, and disseminate information for use by the operational elements of DHS.
 The Office of Intelligence works closely with the intelligence components of other federal, state, and local agencies.
 Many HSI field offices assign intelligence analysts to specific groups, such as financial crimes, counter-proliferation, narcotics, or document fraud; or they can be assigned to a residential intelligence unit, known as a Field Intelligence Group (FIG).
-HSI agents assigned to FIGs generally focus on Human Intelligence (HUMINT) collection.
+HSI agents assigned to FIGs generally focus on human intelligence (HUMINT) collection.

-International Operations-HSI
+HSI International Operations

-International Operations, formerly known as the Office of International Affairs (OIA), is a subcomponent of HSI with agents stationed in 60 locations around the world.
-HSI's foreign offices, known as Attaché Offices, work with foreign governments to identify and combat transnational criminal organizations before they threaten the United States.
-IO also facilitates domestic HSI investigations by providing intelligence from host countries, conducting collateral investigations, and facilitating international investigations conducted by field offices within the United States.
+International Operations (IO), formerly known as the Office of International Affairs, is a subcomponent of HSI with agents stationed in 60 locations around the world.
+HSI's foreign offices, known as attaché offices, work with foreign governments to identify and combat transnational criminal organizations before they threaten the United States.
+IO also facilitates domestic HSI investigations by providing intelligence from host countries, conducting collateral investigations, and facilitating international investigations conducted by field offices within the U.S.